Mélanie Calvat

 Françoise Mélanie Calvat (/fr/, 7 November 1831 – 14 December 1904), religious name Mary of the Cross, was a French religious sister in the Roman Catholic church.
-She and Maximin Giraud were the two seers of Our Lady of La Salette.
+She and Maximin Giraud were the two individuals who reported having seen the apparition of Our Lady of La Salette.

 Early life

 Calvat was born on 7 November 1831 in Corps en Isère, France.
 She was the fourth of ten children to Pierre Calvat, a stonemason and "pitsawyer by trade" who did not hesitate to take whatever job he could find in order to support his family, and Julie Barnaud, his wife.
 The family was so poor "that the young were sometimes dispatched to beg on the street".

 At a very young age, Calvat was hired out to tend the neighbors' cows, where she met Maximin Giraud on the eve of their apparition.
 From the spring to the fall of 1846 she worked for Jean-Baptiste Pra at Les Ablandins, one of the hamlets of the village of La Salette.
 She spoke only the regional Occitan dialect and fragmented French.
 She had neither schooling nor religious instruction, thus she could neither read or write.